Scilab, Another Free Math Alternative

 making of all manner of line plots, contours, color contours, and surface

 maps.
-At left you see a line contour map made by Scilab.
+Above you see a line contour map made by Scilab.

 The labeling and annotations of the axes can be controlled, the number

 of contours can be selected, and various other aspects of the presentation

 can also be controlled.
 Contours of large matrices are created fairly

 As the above image illustrates, Scilab can also be configured to display

 color filled contours.
 The user can use the colormap utility to set any

 Scilab can also render images, such as a digital camera image.
 However I was

 unable to find an image loader for Scilab.
 Apparently if one wants to load an

 image into Scilab for processing in some way, the image must be turned into one